-Why some people put more weight around their waist than others and how to get rid of it
+Why do some people put more weight around their waist than others and how do get rid of it?

-Do you feel that your arms and legs look good, but the area around your waist not?
-Do you put all your excessive weight around your tummy?
+Do you feel that your arms and legs look good, but the area around your waist does not?
+Do you put all your excess weight around your tummy?

 Because of where the fat sits on your body, normal diets, even rigorous exercise regimes rarely work.
 However, there are ways to get rid of the fat around the middle and look great in the short term and healthy in the long term.